LiaIvanick/GLEON_ZIG/README.md

 ### Folder: [Figures](https://github.com/sfigary/GLEON_ZIG/tree/main/figures)

 This folder will include all of the figures used in the qc checks, including histograms, scatterplots, and others.
 Data cleaning scripts should write figures to this folder.
-See the [README](scripts/README.md) in this scripts folder for suggested qa/qc methods and in the [README](figures/README.md) in the figures folder.
+See the README in the [figures folder](figures/README.md) and the [scripts folder](scripts/README.md) for more information and suggested qc checks.

 <br>